Riminder/hrflow-cookbook/README.md

 ## Getting started

 ### Parsing
-HrFlow.ai offers a simple way to parse your resumes no matter the format (pdf, docx, html, etc.), to extract relevent information from your job descriptions.
+HrFlow.ai offers a simple way to parse your resumes no matter the format (pdf, docx, html, etc.), and to extract relevent information from your job descriptions.

 <!-- Table -->
 | Notebook | Description | Colab |